CRITICAL ILLNESS INSURANCE

 Do your homework and determine if the brokerage gravitates towards products with the most commission.
 Most importantly, visit the agency.
 Do an onsite visit and speak with the brokers in person.

-EMG can help.
+EMG can help!

 As a brokerage general agency, EMG handles everything from submission to commission.
 Most agencies will not offer critical illness insurance due to its inherent complexity.
 We focus on making the complex simple.
 We will help you compare products, pricing, and different policy structures based on your client’s situation.
 Our expansive network and expertise enable us to provide clients with multiple options.

-Connect with us by phone, online, or in-person, or schedule a consultation with your sales director today on how to grow your business.
+Connect with us by phone, online, or in person, or schedule a consultation with your sales director today on how to grow your business.